mohitg1998/Full-Stack-Data-Science/README.md

 # Full-Stack-Data-Science
-This repo is for all the assignment of related to Data Science
+This repo is for all the assignment that is related to Data Science